Xilinx/mlir-aie/programming_examples/basic/vector_exp/README.md

 1. `bf16_exp.cc`: A C++ implementation of vectorized table lookup operations for AIE cores.
 The lookup operation `getExpBf16` operates on vectors of size `16` loading the vectorized accumulator registers with the look up table results.
 It is then necessary to copy the accumulator register to a regular vector register, before storing back into memory.
 The source can be found [here](../../../aie_kernels/aie2/bf16_exp.cc).

 1. `test.cpp`: This C++ code is a testbench for the design example.
 The code is responsible for loading the compiled XCLBIN file, configuring the AIE module, providing input data, and executing the AIE design on the NPU.
-After executing, the script verifies the memcpy results and optionally outputs trace data.
+After executing, the program verifies the results.

 ## Usage